-For The Year Ended December 31, 2013
+For The Year Ended December 31, 2014

-This report for the year ended December 31, 2013 is presented to comply with Rule 13p-1 under the Securities Exchange Act of 1934, as amended (the "Rule").
+This report for the year ended December 31, 2014 is presented to comply with Rule 13p-1 under the Securities Exchange Act of 1934, as amended (the "Rule").
 The Rule was adopted by the Securities and Exchange Commission ("SEC") to implement reporting and disclosure requirements related to conflict minerals as directed by the Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010 (the "Dodd-Frank Act").
 The Rule imposes certain reporting obligations on SEC registrants whose manufactured products contain conflict minerals which are necessary to the functionality or production of their products.
 Conflict Minerals are defined as cassiterite, columbite-tantalite, gold, wolframite, and their derivatives, which are limited to tin, tantalum, tungsten, and gold ("3TG") for the purposes of this report.
 These requirements apply to registrants whatever the geographic origin of the conflict minerals and whether or not they fund armed conflict.

-As described in this report, Harvard Bioscience Inc. has reason to believe that some of the 3TGs present in its supply chain may have originated in the Covered Countries.
-For purposes of this report, Covered Countries refers to the Democratic Republic of the Congo or any country that shares an internationally recognized border with the Democratic Republic of the Congo.
+As described in this report, Harvard Bioscience, Inc., a Delaware corporation (herein referred to as "Harvard Bioscience" the "Company," "we," "us," or "our"). has reason to believe that some of the 3TGs present in its supply chain may have originated in the Covered Countries.
+For purposes of this report, Covered Countries refers to the Democratic Republic of the Congo (the "DRC") or any country that shares an internationally recognized border with the Democratic Republic of the Congo.
 We are unable with absolute assurance to determine the origin of the 3TG in our products and therefore cannot exclude the possibility that some may have originated in the Covered Countries.